 The program gives information about some objects of our Solar System (the Sun, Moon, and all known planets except the Earth), and some of the brightest stars of some well-known constellations.

 The Astronomical Companion: an almost complete and expandable implementation of the book "Astronomical Algorithms" written by the well-respected expert Jean Meeus.
 It is intended mainly for observation preparation and field use, but also for historical research.
+Now the full version is available for free.

 Extended Time, Date, Calendar and Astronomical routines for the HP 48G(X) and 49G(+).
 Part of these routines are ported from the invaluable HP-41C CALENDARS Users' Library Solutions.
 The astronomical routines include calculation of times of sunrise, transit and sunset, moon phases, and seasons.